Distributed Systems

 lab1: build successful

-If you are submitting late or have a petition, then use the following command to specify the git commit hash.
+If you have a special submission request, then use the following command to specify the git commit hash.

 ece419-build -c commit-hash <UTORid> labNR

 The build tool only ensures that your code compiles correctly.
 It does not check whether your code runs correctly.
-However, the tool creates all of its output in a temporary ./build dir.
-You should test your code in that directory, as per the testing instructions for each lab, to make sure that your code works with our grader setup.
-For example, for Lab 2, you should run:
+However, the tool creates all of its output in the ./build/<UTORid> dir.
+As mentioned in the output above, you can test your code within that directory using the testing instructions for each lab.
+This will ensure that your code works as expected with our grader setup.
+For example, for Lab 1, you should run:

-After that, you can remove the build directory.
+You can see the output of the test in the test.log file.
+After that, you can remove the ./build directory.

-Note that the build tool downloads your files from your GitHub repo.
-Make sure to push your changes before running the script, as described above.
-We will be using a similar script for building your code during grading.
+Note that the build tool downloads your files from your remote repository.
+Make sure to push your changes to your remote repository (as described above) before running the ece419-build script.
+We will be using similar scripts for building and checking your code during grading.

 Late submissions